docsforadobe/after-effects-scripting-guide/docs/overview.rst

 The ExtendScript Toolkit (ESTK)
 ===============================

-After Effects includes a script editor and debugger, the ExtendScript Toolkit (ESTK), which provides a conve- nient interface for creating and testing your own scripts.
+After Effects includes a script editor and debugger, the ExtendScript Toolkit (ESTK), which provides a convenient interface for creating and testing your own scripts.

 To start the ESTK, choose File > Scripts > Open Script Editor.